 - Post on social media daily

-- Keep up with comparison engines every now and then to see where your product stands
+- Monitor comparison engines to see where your product currently stands

 That’s why we’re big advocates of automating as many tasks as possible.

-Automation will help you save time and allow you to get more done.
-Not to mention, you’ll be able to cater to customers at different stages of the buying process at any given moment.
+Automation empowers you to save time and get more done.
+Not to mention, you’ll be able to reach customers at every stage of the buyer’s journey at any given moment.

-You can track your customers’ actions and behaviors on your online store – from the day they visit your store to when they become a customer (and long after that!) – to send perfectly-timed and perfectly targeted messages.
+Tools like Sendlane’s Shopify integration offer behavior tracking so you can personalize and automate your email marketing efforts.
+For example, you can track your customers’ actions and behaviors on your online store – from the day they visit your store to when they become a customer (and long after that!) – to send perfectly-timed and targeted messages.

 And it’s all quite simple, really!
 All you have to do is:

-- Follow the customer’s journey (from your landing page to their shopping cart), collecting behavior data along the way.
+- Map out your customer’s journey (from your landing page to their shopping cart), collecting behavioral data along the way.

-- Track conversions, ROI, and analytics from within Sendlane and fine-tune your marketing!
+- Track conversions, ROI, and analytics within Sendlane and fine-tune your marketing!

 By tracking your website’s events, you can find out who viewed your products, pricing plans, and product reviews.
 Then, you can create automations personalized to each customers’ journey.